Latest News

 Photography Courses A different approach to experiencing nature is to enrol for a photography course – classes are on offer in all major centres.
 Observing nature through the lens brings out detail that might otherwise be missed, whether you zoom in on the stunning contrast created by the Pukeko’s red beak and cobalt plumage or take a panoramic shot of Auckland’s waterfront at dusk.

 Wilderness Retreats From camping on a beach to spending the night in an alpine hut on an overnight hike, there are a number of accommodation options in the great outdoors – but perhaps most surprising are the luxurious retreats that are hidden away in some of the most remote corners of New Zealand.
-Taking the form of lodges, resorts or private houses, they combine a stunning natural setting with the highest standard of accommodation, activities suited to the region (from fishing to horse riding), fine local cuisine expertly prepared and the personal attention of friendly hosts to create a wonderfully tranquil retreat from everyday life.
+Taking the form of lodges, resorts or private houses, they combine a stunning natural setting with the highest standard of accommodation, activities suited to the region (from fishing to horse riding), fine local cuisine expertly prepared and the personal attention of personable hosts to create a wonderfully tranquil retreat from everyday life.

 Tangata Whenua – People of the Land